contactandyc/another-c-library/website/ebook/7-allocator/index.md

 }
 ```

-It's important to realize that malloc (memory alloc) is the core behind all of these functions or at a minimum, they are derivates of malloc.
+It's important to realize that malloc (memory alloc) is the core behind all of these functions or at a minimum, they are derivatives of malloc.

 One of the reasons that people tend to steer clear of C is because you must maintain pointers to memory that you allocate so that it can later be freed.
 In the last chapter, I introduced doubly-linked lists.
 We can implement a way of tracking allocations using a doubly-linked list.
 The functions that we will implement are the ones defined above - so the interface will be pretty straight forward.
 To prevent naming conflicts, we will use the ac prefix.